 Below is another example of an out of balance ledger.
 The Due Now + Future Due does not equal the Total Due.

-Here is how this will look in the adjustment screen of that same patient's ledger:
+Here is how this will look in the adjustment screen of that same patient's ledger.
+Basically, no matter what addition you try to make via an adjustment, it will always show it out of balance.

 As always, if you have any further questions please do not hesitate to reach out to Cloud 9 Support by emailing us at cloud9support@planetdds.com, or chatting us online using the chat bubble on the lower right at https://cloud9support.planetdds.com/hc/en-us, or giving us a call during our business hours of 8:00 AM EST to 8:00 PM EST at the 1.800.394.6050 option 2.